 This was my first large colour work, and I made lots and lots of misjudgements.
 Some I solved by repainting bits then glueing them on top.
 The artwork barely made it to the printer before starting to come apart.
 The recurring motif is trains and fireplaces.
 I'm not sure to what extent it's inspiration can be found in psychoanalytical theory.
 I based Mrs Millie Mac on my Mum.

 My books are illustrated using different styles and techniques - but there is a similiar approach running through them.
-Following are a few favourites, in no particular order, with a note or two about why.
+Following are a few favourites with a note or two about why.

 A full Bibliography arranged by AUTHOR is available here.